November 18, 2024 | 20:36 GMT +7

 In addition, ASFV can be detected in some environmental samples, such as aerosols, feed and water, which may be potential risk factors for ASFV transmission between pigs.

 In the analysis of the biological pathology of pigs exposed to the ASFV and the estimation of the basic reproduction coefficient of the virus in Vietnam, Dr. Dao Duy Tung said that the golden time to prevent the spread of African swine fever is 4 days from the discovery of the first dead animal until the virus spreads from the cohabiting animal.
-Dr. Dao Duy Tung also asserted that an infected pig will cause secondary infection to about 3 to 4 pigs.
+Dr. Dao Duy Tung also asserted that an infected pig will be able to infect about 3 to 4 pigs.

 These findings provide a fundamental resource for studying the pathogenesis of ASFV and host immune responses to identify vaccine targets and develop alternative antiviral strategies.